 Topic: How has the COVID-19 pandemic worsened the health issues in our community?
-Findings Access to doctor Free clinic closure Scheduling wait lists Wait times Depression Isolation Substance Use, alcohol use Weight issues Food insecurity Lack of resources Discu issions PFAC Obesity- People becoming used to sedentary lifestyle, increase obesity.
-Financial ramifications (due to job loss, changes in childcare, increased need for healthcare, increased need for cleaning supplies, etc.) ILH Employee, Friends and Family Delayed healthcare, primary care.
-Skipping doctors' appointments, check-ups.
-Putting off preventative check-ups.
-Putting off preventative appointments.
-Fear of COVID, delay healthcare.
-Increase in health issues.
-Delay in procedures.
-Stress and not as much exercise/physical activity with virtual work environments.
-Increase alcohol and drug use.
-More behavioral related issues.
-EVMS Mental health and the boarding n umbers in ERs.
-Issues in nursing h omes and assisted living facilities.
+Findings Access to doctor Free clinic closure Scheduling wait lists Wait times Depression Isolation Substance Use, alcohol use Weight issues Food insecurity Lack of resources Discussions EVMS Mental health and the boarding numbers in ERs.
+Issues in nursing homes and assisted living facilities.
 Hesitation to seek care.
-Divide du e to vaccine hesitancy.
-Waitlist for r housing.
+Divide due to vaccine hesitancy.
+Waitlist for housing.
 Mental health concerns due to visitation.
-Lifting mask wea aring and social distancing restricti ons.
-Increased importance of telehealth and accessibility to tec hnology.
-Delayed selective surger ies that affect life quality.
-False hope due to loss of COVID-19 fund ding.
-Faith based institutions close ed due to COVID where resources were provided.
+Lifting mask wearing and social distancing restrictions.
+Increased importance of telehealth and accessibility to technology.
+Delayed selective surgeries that affect life quality.
+False hope due to loss of COVID-19 funding.
+Faith based institutions closed due to COVID where resources were provided.
 Distrust in health providers and government.
-Increa sed violence and domestic disputes. the hospitals are people were no 5 5 providers.
-Shelters and food pantries are overwhelmed because other non-profits closed. ner non-profits closed.
+Increased violence and domestic disputes.
+More end-staged diseases seen in the hospitals are people were not going to see their health providers.
+Shelters and food pantries are overwhelmed because other non-profits closed.
 LGBTQ+ Stonewall-sports group, large participation in Hampton Roads, attend social events, paused due to pandemic.
 Pride festival cancelled.
 More isolation, less events supporting community.
 Substance use-alcohol increase.
 Isolation increased negative social media.
 Veterans Hospital regulations and guidelines.
 Wait times for providers and specialists.
 Disparity in care-COVID guidelines for patients with COVID diagnosis.
 Procedures during COVID, some done, some not.
 Different and inconsistant standards.
-Filipino pino Reluctance to go to ED for illness, chronic disease, any emergency situations.
-Dealing with loss: death.
+Filipino Reluctance to go to ED for illness, chronic disease, any emergency situations.
+Dealing with loss: not just death.
 Loss of freedoms, not by choice.
 Loss was sudden and quick.
 Anxiety symptoms exacerbated.
 Loss of gyms for those who used physical activity as outlet.
 Increase responsibilities with kids and homeschooling, while working.
-EWe got a lot taken away from us and it wasn't our choice."
+DWe got a lot taken away from us and it wasn't our choice."
 "It wasn't only loss of life, loss of XYZ, but a loss that people had to handle."
 "Lost a lot of what we were used to having, and it was sudden and it was quick."
-People becoming used to sedentary lifestyle to sedentary lifestyle, increase obesity.
-B.A.M.E (Black Asian, Minority, Loss of trust with community of healthcare, politically driven.
+People becoming used to sedentary lifestyle, increase obesity.
+B.A.M.E (Black Asian, Minority, Ethnic) Loss of trust with community of healthcare, politically driven.
 Fear of seeking care/being exposed.
-Ethnic) Exacerbated mental health, lack of appropriate resources.
+Exacerbated mental health, lack of appropriate resources.
 Mothers, lack of, knowledge of maternity services, outside resources lacking.
 Difficulty assisting homeless population, finding safe shelter.
 Less availability of home services due to staffing shortages.
 Resources and connections are key to the safety nets.
 PCP offices were not accepting appointments that were needed for f/u and continued health maintenance.
-Much of our commu unity lacked the ability to participa ite in telehealth appointments.
+Much of our community lacked the ability to participate in telehealth appointments.
 Atlantis Apartments Isolation and depression.
-Free cli nic closed and do not have resour ces to get health services.
+Free clinic closed and do not have resources to get health services.
+Patient and Family Advisory Board Mental stress.
+Fear of catching COVID if go to get medical help and medical visits.
+Children suffering, kept in home, less interaction with children, more with adults, but not friends.